marziosala/marziosala.github.io/_posts/2024-10-01-fractional.md

 D^\nu x^\mu = \frac{\mu + 1}{\mu - \nu + 1} x^{\mu - \nu}.
 $$

-One of the applications of fractional derivatives is in the definition of features for time series, starting with 1981 [paper](https://academic.oup.com/biomet/article-abstract/68/1/165/237536?redirectedFrom=fulltext&login=false) by Hosking and then more recently in de Prado's [book](https://www.oreilly.com/library/view/advances-in-financial/9781119482086/).
-It is well-known that time series forecasting requires stationary series.
-The widespread trick of (non-fractional) differencing up to a certain order works well but often erases too much (if not all) the memory of the data, making it more difficult to use the time series for forecast.
-Fractional differencing can help to make a time series stationary while retaining good memory of past event, thus producing time series that are effective for forecasting.
-Here we follow de Prodo's approach and show that one can find an optimal fractional order of differentiation such that the new series is highly correlated with the original data.
-For our test, we take a financial time series.
+One of the applications of fractional derivatives is in defining features for time series analysis, dating back to 1981 Hosking's [paper](https://academic.oup.com/biomet/article-abstract/68/1/165/237536?redirectedFrom=fulltext&login=false).
+More recently, Lopez de Prado has utilized fractional derivatives in his [book](https://www.oreilly.com/library/view/advances-in-financial/9781119482086/) on time series analysis for financial application.

+It is well established that time series forecasting requires stationary series.
+The common practice of (non-fractional) differencing to a certain order can be effective, but often results in losing valuable information, if not all, about the data's past events.
+This makes it more challenging to use the differentiated time series for forecasting purposes.
+Fractional differencing offers an alternative approach by making a time series stationary while retaining a significant amount of its memory, thereby producing effective time series for forecasting.

+Here, we follow Lopez de Prado's methodology and demonstrate that one can determine an optimal fractional order of differentiation such that the resulting new series is highly correlated with the original data.
+For our test case, we utilize a financial time series.

 ```python